List of Power Rangers Ninja Storm characters: The Power Rangers

-This generation of Power Rangers is unique in which they were originally two separate teams; the Wind Rangers of the Wind Ninja Academy and the Thunder Rangers of the Thunder Ninja Academy.
+This generation of Power Rangers were originally two separate teams: the Wind Rangers and the Thunder Rangers.
 After initial hostilities, they banded together and were later joined by the Green Samurai Ranger.

 During the events of "Shattered Grid," when summoned by Zordon, the entire Ninja Storm team appears, including the Thunder Rangers and Cameron.
 This would indicate that Drakkon had yet to invade their universe prior to Zordon's summons.

 Wind Rangers

-The Wind Rangers are the last students of the Wind Ninja Academy, given their morphers by Sensei Kanoi Watanabe and his son Cam when the other students were kidnapped by Lothor.
+The Wind Rangers are the only Wind Ninja Academy students who were not kidnapped by Lothor, having been late on the day of the attack.
+They were given their morphers by Sensei Kanoi Watanabe and his son Cam after the attack on the school.
+The Wind Rangers possess several power independent of their ranger powers, including superhuman speed and agility.

 Shane Clarke

-Shane Clarke (Pua Magasiva) is the main character and the Red Wind Ranger.
+Shane Clarke (Pua Magasiva) is the Red Wind Ranger.
 He is the leader of the Ninja Storm team.
-He has a serious attitude.
-Shane is an excellent skateboarder, and his love of flight is evident in his fighting style.
-Shane is scared of spiders.
-When he was young, Shane saved an alien woman named Skyla from a bounty hunter named Vexacus, and that alien later returned and gave Shane the power of the Battlizer armor.
-After Lothor's defeat, Shane became an instructor at the Wind Ninja Academy.
-Shane commands the Hawk Ninja Zord.
+Shane is an excellent skateboarder.
+Shane is trained in air based fighting techniques.
+Shane commands the Hawk Ninja Zord, and his specialized weapon is the Hawk Blaster.
+When he was young, Shane saved a Carminian woman named Skyla from the bounty hunter, Vexacus.
+In the two part episode, "Shane's Karma", Skyla returned and gave Shane the power of the Battlizer armor.
+Shane has an older brother, Porter (played by Pua Magasiva's actual brother, Robbie Magasiva).After Lothor's defeat, Shane became an instructor at the Wind Ninja Academy.

-Shane watches out for his friends and tries to make sure Tori, Dustin, and later Cam stay out of trouble.
-When the Bradley brothers, Hunter and Blake, show up in town, Shane stresses the importance of knowing whom to trust to Dustin as Shane is the only one to suspect that the brothers aren't who they say they are.

-Shane doesn't come to trust Hunter or Blake until the incident with Toxipod.
-During that time, Shane is aggravated with the fact that Hunter and Blake always seem to have ill intentions when their groups meet in battle.
-When the fact that both Blake and Hunter have been brainwashed by Choobo is revealed to him and his friends, Shane slowly comes to trust Blake and Hunter when they are brought back to their senses.
-Hunter and Shane's differences cause them to develop a rivalry, but they eventually overcome their differences and become friends.